-An impressive journey by cogwheel train, all the way from the valley floor in Interlaken to the eternal snow of the Bernese Alps.
+An impressive journey by cogwheel train or cable car, all the way from the valley floor in Interlaken to the eternal snow of the Bernese Alps.

 The forum allows you to post your questions and discuss your plans.